PhillipAColes/ExoMatch/README.md

 The experimentally measured line list is first optimally matched to a theoretically calculated line list (available, for example, for a range of molecules at www.exomol.com) using the Hungarian Algorithm.
 Ground state combination differences (GSCDs) for each pair of matched lines are then searched for.
 If GSCD partners are found, the corresponding pair of matched lines and their GSCD partners, are taken out of the matching.
 The process of optimal matching followed by GSCDs is then repeated N times.

-For the most comprehensive guide to the code please see the associated [documentation](https://github.com/PhillipAColes/ExoMatch/blob/master/docs/ExoMatch-13022020.pdf).
+For a most comprehensive guide to the code please see the associated [documentation](https://github.com/PhillipAColes/ExoMatch/blob/master/docs/ExoMatch-04062020.pdf).

 ## Getting Started